meilisearch/documentation/learn/getting_started/algolia_migration.md

 **In Meilisearch,** [index settings](/learn/configuration/settings.md) and [search parameters](/reference/api/search.md#search-parameters) are two distinct categories.
 Settings affect all searches on an index, while parameters affect the results of a single search.

-Some Meilisearch parameters require index settings to be configured beforehand; for example, to use the search parameter `sort` you must first configure the index setting `sortableAttributes`.
+Some Meilisearch parameters require index settings to be configured beforehand.
+For example, you must first configure the index setting `sortableAttributes` to use the search parameter `sort`.
 However, unlike in Algolia, an index setting can never be used as a parameter and vice versa.

 ### Settings and parameters comparison